In this article, you will find answers to all of those questions and many more!

 … there is also an Oktoberfest on the Zugspitze?

-From September 21 to 29 2019, the 11th Zugspitze Oktoberfest takes place on Germany’s highest mountain.
+In September 2021 the 12th Zugspitze Oktoberfest takes place on Germany’s highest mountain.
 Unlike the Munich Oktoberfest, this festival offers a free panoramic view besides a joyful Oktoberfest-like mood and tasty Bavarian and Tyrolean specialties.

 … Albert Einstein helped to install the lighting in the Schottenhammel tent in 1896?